N-Rondoni/slugFind/README.md

  driver.py can be used to loop through all neurons, datasets, and train/test conditions.

- the following codes examine the output of MPCmain, plotting it and comparing the output to other state of the art methods.
+ The following codes examine the output of MPCmain, plotting it and comparing the output to other state of the art methods.

  At this point, processing.py should be ran.
 This can take a while due to the computational cost of computing VP distances.